tensorflow/docs/site/en/guide/create_op.md

 named `ZeroOut` in the C++ files, the python function will be called `zero_out`.

-To make the op available as a regular function `import`-able from a Python module, it maybe useful to have the `load_op_library` call in a Python source file as follows:
+To make the op available as a regular function `import`-able from a Python module, It may be useful to have the `load_op_library` call in a Python source file as follows:

 ```python